 The client of the project, the Capricorn District Municipality, was consulted on a continuous basis, in order to report progress as well as any problems identified.
-Mr AM Motubatse, the manager of the Economic Development & Planning Division, acted as the leader of the project.
 In addition Mr SS Sebone was consulted regularly in order to build his capacity as well as to clarify issues between the Capricorn District Municipality and other role players.